 Best DDoS Protection Tools for Small Websites (2026 Guide + Free Options)

 A few months ago, one of my test sites randomly went down for about 20 minutes.
 No updates, no traffic spike, nothing obvious.
 At first, I thought it was hosting.
+It wasn’t.

-Turns out, it was a small DDoS attempt — nothing massive, but enough to slow things down.
+Turns out, it was a small DDoS attempt, nothing massive, but enough to slow things down.

 That’s when it really clicked: small websites aren’t ignored… they’re easier targets.